Konstantine Bagration of Mukhrani (1889–1915): World War I and death

 Several years after his marriage, Konstantine entered World War I as part of the Chevalier Guard Regiment, and in 1915 was awarded the Gold Sword for Bravery due to his heroic actions in the course of combat and reconnaissance missions.
 Konstantine died in combat later that year and was awarded the Empire's highest military decoration - the Order of St. George.
 Konstantine's remains were moved to Mtskheta, Georgia's ancient capital, and buried at the Cathedral of the Living Pillar where many other Georgian royalty rest.
 Along the way, Konstantine's remains were saluted by a line of Russian Imperial troops, soldiers from all local educational establishments and the Cadet Corps.

+Issue

 Konstantine was survived by Tatiana and their two children: